kanj/elfs/README.md

 This is a fork from the Cross Linux From Scratch - Embedded Book

-The purpose of this fork are three fold:
+The purpose of this fork are four fold:
-  * Use Musl libc inplace of uClibc.
+  * Support alternate C libraries.
   * Support automated testing
   * Build against specific platforms
+  * Build gcc as a single stage